mixpanel/docs/docs/Platform/Users.md

 Note that a '+' needs to precede phone numbers.
 This is especially useful for international numbers.

-## Import Profiles From CSV
+### Importing Profiles From CSV

-### Prepare Your CSV for Upload

 When editing the CSV that you want to upload as profiles, you should **not** include column headers (e.g., Email, Name, etc.).
 Instead, you’ll identify column headers during the CSV upload wizard in the Mixpanel UI.

-### Note:
+**Note**:

-If you upload a CSV with new information for existing contacts or companies, any existing information will be overwritten by new values you've imported.
+- If you upload a CSV with new information for existing contacts or companies, any existing information will be overwritten by new values you've imported.

-### Note:

-The maximum size for your CSV is 1M rows.
+- The maximum size for your CSV is 1M rows.

 ### Upload Your CSV